AkiraSama/casual-socionics/index.rst

 What is Socionics?
 ==================

-Socionics is a psychological typology founded by `Aušra Augustinavičiūtė <Augusta_>`__ (commonly Aushra Augusta, or just A.A.) in the '70s.
-If you have no idea how to pronounce her name, you are not alone.
+Socionics is a personality typology founded by `Aušra Augustinavičiūtė <Augusta_>`__ (commonly known as Aushra Augusta) in 1968, and developed over the course of the next few decades.

 Her work is based primarily upon the foundation laid by `Carl Jung
-<Jung_>`__'s theory of psychological types, which he first designed
+<Jung_>`__'s theory of psychological types, which he first described
-as "a critical apparatus serving to sort out and organize the welter of empirical material."
+as "a critical appartus serving to sort out the welter of empirical material".
 In other words, a means of explaining fundamental differences in worldview, theory, and philosophy between different "types" of people.

+You may already be familiar with the `Myers-Briggs Type Indicator
+<MBTI_>`__, or MBTI, which also used Jung's work as a seed for its
+development.
+Socionics and the MBTI were actually designed independently and simultaneously in completely separate parts of the world!
+We believe that the fact that they share many concepts between them is a testament to each system's earnest attempts at an accurate picture of human nature, or natures, as the case may be.

 Augusta's typology also incorporates `Antoni Kępiński
-<Kępiński_>`__'s theory of information metabolism, which provides a
+<Kępiński_>`__'s theory of information metabolism into its base
-systematic precision to Jung's initial observations that helps to give socionics its unique flavor in the world of typology.
+principles, which provides a systematic precision to Jung's initial observations that helps to give socionics its unique flavor in the world of typology.
+As the domain of psychology is expanded in the modern era, socionists find more and more of these cognitive theories that can help to confirm and refine our observations.

 Socionics gets its name from the idea that every personality type has an important role in society, or the "socion".
 Various schools of socionics and philosophy in the world today explore these roles and how groups and individuals of different type relate to each other.

-Some people criticize socionics as an "overly complex" approach to typology, but it is in reality built upon extremely simple principles.
-These simple principles yield a large *volume* of information, which may seem intimidating, but please do not dismiss it out of hand.

 .. _dichotomy: